Good habits start young

 - Alert your child to the dangers of meeting someone in person that they have been talking to online.
 Advise them to never arrange to meet an online friend unless a trusted adult is with them and it is during the day in a public space.

-- Refer to our advice on avoiding unwanted contact and grooming.
+- Refer to our advice on avoiding grooming and unwanted contact.

 Encourage safe and responsible behaviour

 - Work on achieving a healthy balance in your child’s online and offline activities and set boundaries for digital device use in your home.
-Find out how in time online.
+Find out how in screen time.

 - Remind your child of the importance of safeguarding personal information that can be used to identify or locate them.

 - Explain why they should be suspicious of unsolicited messages and emails, and avoid clicking on pop-up ads on websites.
 Some pop-ups that seem safe can lead to inappropriate sites or ask for personal or financial information.
-Find out more in taming the technology.
+Find out more in parental controls.

 - Help them configure the strongest privacy settings on all the social media apps and sites they use.
 It is best that only their circle of friends can view their information, tag them in a photo or share posts.
 And get them to check their settings regularly as updates can sometimes change them back to the default.
 Read more about privacy settings in The eSafety Guide.

 - Ensure your child uses strong passwords on devices and accounts, and explain the importance of not sharing passwords, even with friends.
-See protect your personal information for advice on setting strong passwords.
+See identity theft for advice on setting strong passwords.

 - Find more advice in privacy and your child.